Trainers

 Sir Mark Prescott

-Sir Mark Prescott began training in 1970, and is Newmarket's longest-standing trainer.
+Sir Mark Prescott began training in 1970 and is Newmarket's longest-standing trainer.
 Situated at the base of the famous Warren Hill, Sir Mark trains a select team of 50 horses.
-He enjoys plundering big handicaps, but has also masterminded the careers of sprinters Pivotal and Elite Racing Club's dual Group 1-winner Marsha.
+He enjoys plundering big handicaps but has also masterminded the careers of sprinters Pivotal and Elite Racing Club's dual Group 1-winner Marsha.
 Sir Mark also achieved Group 1 success with Albanova, Alborada, Hooray and Confidential Lady.
 His biggest success came in 2022 when Alpinista won a £2.4 million first prize in the Prix de l'Arc de Triomphe.

 • Olly Murphy